 The working group will work under the following parameters:

-- The extensions developed are expected to be backwards-compatible with the existing standards.
+The extensions developed are expected to be backwards-compatible with the existing standards.
 Incompatibilities must be identified, minimized, and justified.

 HTTPBIS and HTTPAPI: when extending the CalDAV or CardDAV protocols to ensure that changes are consistent with good http practices.

 The following are out of scope for the working group:

 Any attempt to develop non-Gregorian calendar systems/calculations.